yona78/poc/README.md

    uvicorn services.filter_service.app:app --port 8001
    ```

 The application will automatically start a background consumer for the `video_metadata` queue and index incoming messages into Elasticsearch.
-API clients cannot create records directly; new metadata is only persisted when received from RabbitMQ.
+API clients cannot create records directly; new metadata is only persisted when received from the message broker.

 ## Development tools